bestvit999/Implement-metaheuristic-algos/README.md

 ## ONEMAX Solving By Exhaustive Search

-The spirit of Exhaustive search is very simple that consists of systematically enumerating all possible candidates for the solution and checking whether each candidate satisfies the problem's statement.
+The spirit of Exhaustive Search is very simple that consists of systematically enumerating all possible candidates for the solution and checking whether each candidate satisfies the problem's statement.

 > Exhaustive Search as known as Brute-force search